Daniel Ricciardo is an Australian racing driver who was born in Perth, Western Australia on 1 July 1989.

 Daniel Ricciardo became a member of the Tiger Kart Club in Australia at the age of eight before turning his attention to Formula BMW racing in both Asia and the UK.

 Ricciardo switched to Formula Renault racing in 2007 and his first piece of silverware came a year later when clinching the Formula Renault 2.0 WEC title, winning eight of a possible 15 races.
 He would also finish runner-up in the Eurocup Formula Renault 2.0 series.

 More title success came his way in 2009 as he reigned supreme in the British Formula 3 Championship with Carlin Motorsport.

 Ricciardo then spent the best part of two seasons racing in the Formula Renault 3.5 series and, in 2011, was also confirmed as Toro Rosso's test and reserve driver for the season following some successful tests for Red Bull.

-That then paved the way for Red Bull to place Ricciardo at the Spanish Formula 1 outfit Hispania Racing, replacing Narain Karthikeyan for all the remaining races of the 2011 season.
+That then paved the way for Red Bull to place Ricciardo at Spanish Formula 1 outfit Hispania Racing, replacing Narain Karthikeyan for all of the remaining races of the 2011 season.

 Daniel Ricciardo was comfortably in the upper echelons of the highest-earning Formula 1 driver list after making a shock switch from Red Bull to Renault ahead of the 2019 season.

 The second season of Ricciardo's two-year contract in 2020 was reported by Forbes to bring in an annual salary of £20million, which made him the third best-paid Formula 1 driver behind Lewis Hamilton and Sebastian Vettel, and raking in well over double the amount he was earning at Red Bull.